Hey, if you want to master the field of surveying and levelling, then you need to learn more and more about Levelling instruments.

 A level essentially consists of a telescope to which a bubble tube is attached such that the axis of the bubble tube and the line of collimation of the telescope are parallel to each other.

-The instrument is provided with levelling screws by which the bubble tube is centered, and the line of collimation is brought into a horizontal plane.
+The instrument is provided with levelling screws by which the bubble tube is centered, and the line of collimation is brought into a plane.

 The levelling instrument irrespective of its type essentially consists of: